PAOCC: Filipinos taking over scamming rings

 ONLINE FRAUD National Bureau of Investigation Director Jaime Santiago on Tuesday talks to a group of 17 foreigners arrested during an operation conducted by the NBI Cybercrime Division in Makati City last week.
 The foreigners, 15 of them Chinese, are allegedly involved in online fraud and other scams. —Niño Jesus Orbeta

-MANILA, Philippines — The government crackdown on illegal Philippine offshore gaming operators (Pogos) across the country has found out that some Filipinos have learned the scamming schemes and taken over the activities left by their foreign operators, an official of the Presidential Anti-Organized Crime Commission (PAOCC) said on Tuesday.
+MANILA, Philippines — The government crackdown on illegal Philippine offshore gaming operators (Pogos) across the country has found out that some Filipinos have learned about the scamming schemes and taken over the activities left by their foreign operators, an official of the Presidential Anti-Organized Crime Commission (PAOCC) said on Tuesday.

 For the remaining Chinese operators, the National Bureau of Investigation confirmed that they had broken up into smaller groups to avoid being detected by authorities.